42yeah/EoS/_posts/2019-12-8-what-the-hell-matrix.md

 featured: /assets/tyler-easton-faixctm2YRQ-unsplash.png
 ---

 Let's take a look at Linear Algebra.
 Too hard.
-Bye bye.
+Goodbye.

 __Just joking!__ Hahaha!
 Of course there is no detour.
-Youd have to learn it.
+You have to learn it.
 So today let's review a few most basic matrix operations, in case I lost my memories.

 ## Addition